LinusBorg/portal-vue/docs/docs/portal.md

 When `true`, the slot content will *not* be send through the portal to the defined PortalTarget.

-Instead, they will be rendered in place:
+Instead, it will be rendered in place:
 **Source**
 ```html
 <div class="wrapper">